Roselinedan1/package-module/README.md

-# LatticeChain Project Management
+# Package Module

-A decentralized project management solution built on the Stacks blockchain that enables transparent and accountable team collaboration.
+A modular and transparent project tracking system built on the Stacks blockchain, providing flexible and secure collaboration tools for teams and organizations.

 ## Overview